Onelinerhub/onelinerhub/php-gd/how-to-resize-image-and-keep-aspect-ratio.md

-# How to resize image and keep aspect ratio
+# How to resize an image and keep aspect ratio

 ```php
 <?php